 Banner blindness is not a factor with native advertising.
 In fact, consumers don’t really want to become blind to native ads because they are much more authentic and in line with their interests given their interest in the site or publication to begin with.

 Mobile app advertising: According to eMarketer, 89% of mobile time is spent in-app.
 And because a mobile phone is so highly connected with the personal life of its owner, the ability of advertisers to provide a highly personalized and friendly user experience is great.

 Also, consider that according to a study by Ipsos, 47% of respondents said they could recall a lot or some of an ad when they saw it in an app as compared to just 36% who saw ads on a PC.

 In-app ad spending continues to grow and the ability to deliver a highly personalized experience is becoming more sophisticated.

 Influencer marketing: This is a hot tactic now because influencers are easier to find and assess than ever before!
 This type of marketing taps into the large following of key individuals that have the power to create awareness of your company and what you offer.

-Depending on the type of company you are, lender or vendor, you can tap into industry influencers, influencers in the local communities you serve or other influencers that are directly or tangentially related to real estate and financing, like home improvement, fix and flippers, top-producing mortgage loan officers with an active and engaging presence on social media and others to get your name, technology, service or expertise out there.
+Depending on the type of company you are, lender, real estate agency or vendor, you can tap into industry influencers, influencers in the local communities you serve or other influencers that are directly or tangentially related to real estate and financing.
+For example, home improvement, fix and flippers, top-producing mortgage loan officers with an active and engaging presence on social media and others can get your name, technology, service or expertise out there.